How To Make 3 Different Reindeer Cupcakes

 When the sticks are solid, take the end of a small brush or chopstick and poke a hole in the donut hole.
 Then, insert the stick.

 Poke hole in cupcake and insert the other side of the stick.
 If you don’t poke a hole first, the stick is more likely to break from the pressure.
 Frost the cupcake and donut hole.
 A small brush helps get the frosting in crevices.
 Attach a red mini M&M for the reindeer nose.

 Punch holes for antlers too.
 Insert antlers and ears.
-If they feel loose, you can pipe a very small amount of frosting into the hole to secure.
+If they feel loose, you can pipe a very small amount of frosting into the hole to secure them.
 La Jolla Girl had just watched Rudolph the Red Nosed Reindeer on TV and insisted that he had a small tail.
-So she grabbed a small marshmallow and placed it on the cupcake.
+So, she grabbed a small marshmallow and placed it on the cupcake.

 She thought this reindeer cupcake looked the best.

 An easier option is to omit the frosting and tail.
 It will still be delicious, especially if the donut hole is fresh.

 Or, you may omit the donut hole completely.
 It looks better if you make slightly bigger reindeer ears and antlers.
 I used a regular sized M&M but a mini looks fine too.

 So there you have it.
 Three options to choose from.
 They’re not perfect, but your kids will think they’re a great Christmas dessert.